Detecting exceptional points through dynamics in non-Hermitian systems: -symmetric spin models

 Non-Hermiticity in spin models can be introduced either by imaginary magnetic fields \cite{giorgi_prb_2010} or by considering imaginary anisotropy parameter in the interactions \cite{Song_RT_symm} that can reveal several novel features \cite{bender_ropp_2007}.
 In this regard, rotational-time ($\mathcal{RT}$) symmetry was found to be one of the facets through which the spectrum can be made real in a non-Hermitian interacting spin systems.

-The rotation operator rotates each spin by angle $\frac{\pi}{2}$ about the $z$-axis, i.e., $\mathcal{R}=\exp[-i\frac{\pi}{4}\sum_{i}^{N}\sigma_i^z]$ while the time reversal operator, \(\mathcal{T}\), which is the complex conjugation in finite dimensional system is an anti-linear operator, i.e., $\mathcal{T}i\mathcal{T} = -i$.
-Although Hamiltonian commutes with the $\mathcal{RT}$ operator ( while the Hamiltonian does not commute with the $\mathcal{R}$ and the $\mathcal{T}$ operators individually), they may not share the common eigenvectors due to the anti-linearity of the time reversal operator $\mathcal{T}$.
+The rotation operator rotates each spin by angle $\frac{\pi}{2}$ about the $z$-axis, i.e., $\mathcal{R}=\exp[-i\frac{\pi}{4}\sum_{i}^{N}\sigma_i^z]$ while the time reversal operator, \(\mathcal{T}\), which is the complex conjugation in finite-dimensional system is an anti-linear operator, i.e., $\mathcal{T}i\mathcal{T} = -i$.
+Although Hamiltonian commutes with the $\mathcal{RT}$ operator (it does not commute with $\mathcal{R}$ and $\mathcal{T}$ operators individually), they may not share the common eigenvectors due to the anti-linearity of the time reversal operator $\mathcal{T}$, where the spectrum becomes complex, known as the broken phase.
 However, when they do share the eigenspectrum, the Hamiltonian has the real eigenvalues and is in the unbroken phase.
-Hence, by varying parameter of the Hamiltonian, we can traverse in between the broken and the unbroken regions.
+Hence, by varying parameters of the Hamiltonian, we can traverse between the broken and the unbroken regions.